OWASP/www-project-cyber-defense-matrix/README.md

 Everyone is invited to collaborate on this project.
 Contact the [Project Leaders](leaders.md "Project Leaders").
 The project needs different skills and expertise and different times during its development.
 Currently, we are looking for help in the following areas:

 - Documenting new use cases
-- Creating a system to capture everything that is mapped to the Cyber Defense Matrix.
+- Developing a website / system to capture everything that is mapped to the Cyber Defense Matrix.
 This includes:
 	- Mapping of vendors
 	- Mapping of NIST NICE NCWF skillsets
 	- Mapping of measurements and metrics
+	- Security design patterns